TechnitiumSoftware/DnsServer/Apps/FilterAaaaApp/README.md

 - `bypassNetworks`: a list of networks.
 If a request originates from a client in any of the specified networks, the original response is passed through unmodified.

 - `bypassDomains` a list of domain names.
 If a request is for a domain in this list, the original response is passed through unmodified.
 This includes subdomains of the domains in `bypassDomains`, i.e. `example.com` also matches `subdomain.example.com`.

+- `filterDomains` a list of domain names.
+If the list of filtered domain names is specified then the app will filter AAAA responses only for the specified domain names and their subdomain names.
+When the list is empty then the app will filter AAAA responses for all domain names.

 ## Post-processing